b-tupiti/sinu-admission-portal/README.md

 # SINU Admissions Portal

-This is an application purposely for students to submit their interest to undertake a program at Solomon Islands National University (SINU).
+This application facilitates student submissions for program enrollment at the Solomon Islands National University (SINU).

 ## Features